adhammhaydat/reading-notes/read-12.md

 ### What is inside of a Mongo database?
 MongoDB stores data records as documents (specifically BSON documents) which are gathered together in collections.
 A database stores one or more collections of documents.

+### Howo does it work?
+MongoDB is an object-oriented, simple, dynamic, and scalable NoSQL database.
+It is based on the NoSQL document store model.
+The data objects are stored as separate documents inside a collection — instead of storing the data into the columns and rows of a traditional relational database

 ### Which is more flexible - SQL or MongoDB? and why.
 While MongoDB is more flexible and ensures high and diverse data availability, a SQL Database operates with the ACID (Atomicity, Consistency, Isolation, and Durability) properties and ensures greater reliability of transactions